top of page

 Interview

-Once an interview is arranged, you may wish to prepare by considering the following:
+If and once an interview is arranged, you may wish to prepare by considering the following:

 • Be ready to summarize at least one previous research project by outlining the objective, experimental strategy, major findings and significance.